 If the SAT product stream is not installed, there will be no configuration content for SAT in VCS.
 Therefore, CFS

-configurations that apply to management NCNs (for example, management-23.5.0
+configurations that apply to management NCNs (for example, management-23.5.0) should not include a SAT layer.

 The SAT configuration layer modifies the permissions of files left over from prior installations of SAT, so that the